dreeves/calpuz/replit.md

    - Step mode (⏸️): executes one placement then pauses
    - Speed buttons start a fresh search or resume if paused
    - When search exhausts all possibilities, buttons gray out but remain clickable to start new search
-   - Canonical piece ordering optimized for efficiency: rectangle, z-shape, stair, corner, c-shape, stilt, l-shape, chair
+   - Docket and progress panel update dynamically to show solver's current piece ordering

 ## UI/UX Design Patterns